Make your electrical work easy and safe with new electrical tools

-Lineman’s pliers are heavy-duty side-cutting pliers that have gripping jaws as well as cutting edges.
-With lineman’s pliers, you can cut wires and easily twist them together.
+Linesman pliers are heavy-duty side-cutting pliers that have gripping jaws as well as cutting edges.
+With linesman pliers, you can cut wires and easily twist them together.
 Buy a high-quality pair — it should feel somewhat heavy in your hand and operate smoothly.

-Longnose pliers are also called needle-nose pliers.
-The jaws are long and pointed, useful for working in hard-to-reach places and twisting tight loops of wire that attach to screw terminals.
+Needle nose pliers have long and pointed jaws useful for working in hard-to-reach places and twisting tight loops of wire that attach to screw terminals.
 Be sure to buy a pair strong enough for handling household wiring, as some models are made for finer electronics wires.

 While working on your electrical project, you may find you need other tools such as a flashlight, drywall saw or utility knife.

 - Wire-bending screwdriver – A metal stud on wire-bending screwdrivers provides a convenient and easy way to bend, loop and connect solid wire when installing outlets and switches.

 - Cordless screwdriver – A battery-operated screwdriver allows you to make electrical connections faster.

 Automatic strippers – Easily strip coaxial wire in one step with automatic strippers.

 - Adjustable wrench – A wrench with an adjustable head designed to accommodate various sizes of nuts and bolts.